genesishq/genesis/README.md

 npm run dev
 ```

-This will compile your assets and start a webpack dev server with hot mode and react hot module replacement.
-Read [this](http://webpack.github.io/docs/webpack-dev-server.html) for more info.
+This will compile your assets and start a express server with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware).

 ### Preview production environment
 ```